ezored/ezored/README.md

 **Write once and compile anywhere**

-C++ cross-platform development toolkit.
+C++ cross-platform toolkit template.

-Use the same code on mobile and desktop applications.
+This project is called **ezored** and is a toolkit template that let you use the same C++ code on mobile and desktop applications generating a native shared/static library or executable for it.

-Ezored is the most convenient and fatest way to start your C++ project for mobile and desktop.

-**Toolkit**

-Use this toolkit to generate a native SDK to plug into your **new** or **already existing** application and call SDK methods from your project in Swift, ObjectiveC, Java, Kotlin, Cordova or Flutter.
+It will enable you call C++ native methods from your project in Swift, ObjectiveC, Java, Kotlin, Cordova or Flutter.

-Ezored toolkit is a simple but well designed structure of scripts and folders that make this job very easy, leaving you thinking about your project instead of structure it.
-Download this repository and check samples to test and see it working.
+This project aim to let you thinking about your project code instead of it structure.

+Download this template and check samples to test and see it working on mobile and desktop.
-**SDK**

-Write C++ code and build shared libraries for mobile (Android is **AAR** and iOS is **Framework**) and **binary executables** or **shared libraries** for desktop (Linux, macOS and Windows).

-Don't think about how you will start your C++ project for **mobile** and **desktop**, use ezored as a quick start toolkit.

 ![](extras/images/what-is.png)

 **Free for ever**

+Since it is a template for your project, after download ezored you need upload to your repository because all C++ code will only make sense to your project.

 You can use it for free, for any purpose, including commercial purposes.

 Feel free to collaborate with ezored, creating or improving the main project, samples and modules.

-After download ezored you need upload to your repository because all C++ code will only make sense to your project.

 ## Supported platforms